 More than 80 dedicated volunteers donate a total of nearly 1,400 hours each month to the care and treatment of the animals placed in Wildlife Images’ custody.

-Things to Know About Your Visit at Wildlife Images
+Things to Know About Your Visit to Wildlife Images

-We ask that food or drink is not brought along on tour, but of course, bottled water is permitted.
+- We ask that food or drink is not brought along on tour.
+Bottled water is permitted.

 Visit our unique gift shop before or after your tour.
 All proceeds from the gift shop benefit the sick, injured, and orphaned wildlife treated at Wildlife Images.